jchidley/mkdocs-material-test/docs/Linux/2020-01-07-Traffic-Manager-Not-Firewall.md

 I have had the privilege to work with large "blue chip" organisations and some astonishingly able IT people over my career.
 One lesson was about the supposed security of private networks vs the Internet.
 As one CSO (Chief Security Officer) said "People imagine that their networks provide a hard protective shell.
 That shell is riddled with holes and their private networks contain suspect devices".

 DMZ, Firewall, etc are all words used to describe the points of contact between private, home or company, networks with the Internet.
 They imply that these firewalls and related devices provide strong protection from the Internet whereas nothing could be further from the truth.
-Firewalls provide traffic management, keeping inside traffic apart from outside, and this traffic management can certainly help with secuirty.
+Firewalls provide traffic management, keeping inside traffic apart from outside, and this traffic management can certainly help with security.
 The less prying eyes on the network the better.

 The idea that security problems are "out there" on the Internet and other networks is wrong.
 Even in the best organisations, with well managed networks, there will be suspect device: devices that have been on other networks, guest devices, compromised devices and devices that cannot be made secure (old pinters, for example).
 Thus any network may contain devices that can attack other devices from within the "secure" network.
 It is possible, but not trivial, to secure networks but don't imagine that a "firewall" suddenly makes your network secure.